getkirby/staticache/README.md

 Header support in Apache requires [`mod_asis`](https://httpd.apache.org/docs/current/mod/mod_asis.html).
 Please ensure that your Apache installation has this module installed and enabled.

-Afterwards add the following block to your `.htaccess` file to make Apache use `mod_asis` for cached files:
+Afterwards, add the following block to your `.htaccess` file to make Apache use `mod_asis` for cached files:

 ```
 <Directory "/var/www/your-site/site/cache">